Q. Are you accepting new patients?

 Q. At what age should my teenage daughter make an appointment?

 We recommend that your daughter be seen between 14 - 15 years of age for their first GYN appointment.
 Teen issues will also be discussed at this visit.
+Dr. Hoebel specializes in pediatric and adolescent GYN and see patients as young as 7 years old.

 Q. What do I do if I miss a birth control pill?